Requirements for Majors and Minors

 The Global Languages and Cultural Studies majors are available as a bachelor of arts degree only, as defined in the section on degree requirements for all majors in this course catalog.

-The Department of Global Languages and Cultural Studies offers coursework in seven distinct concentrations:
+The Department of Global Languages and Cultural Studies offers a department wide major in Global Cultural Studies (GCS) and section specific majors and minors:

 - French and Francophone African Studies (GLFR, GLFA)